department-of-veterans-affairs/vets-website/content/pages/disability-benefits/after-you-apply/VA-claim-exam.md

 #### Can I get a copy of the report from my claim exam?

 Yes.
-You can get a copy of the final report from the claim exam in any of these ways:
+To get a copy of the final report from the claim exam:

  - [Contact your nearest VA regional office](https://www.va.gov/directory/guide/division.asp?dnum=3&isFlash=0), **or**
  - Call us at 1-800-827-1000 and request an appointment to view your file